abhiTronix/vidgear/docs/help/get_help.md

 > Got a question related to VidGear Working?

-Checkout our Frequently Asked Questions, a curated list of all the questions with answer that we commonly recieve, for quickly troubleshoot your problems:
+Checkout our Frequently Asked Questions, a curated list of all the questions with adequate answer that we commonly receive, for quickly troubleshooting your problems:

 - [General FAQs ➶](general_faqs.md)
 - [CamGear FAQs ➶](camgear_faqs.md)